-Landscaping Projects and Yard Waste
+When Your Landscaping and Yard Waste is Overwhelming

 One of the challenges with a landscaping project is keeping your work space clear enough to do the job safely and efficiently.
 This is important for a number of reasons, safety being one of them.
 If possible, it's best to have a staging area of some type where you can dump your dirt, sod, rocks, mud and clay, and whatever else you accumulate during your work.

-This accomplishes a couple of things: it helps keep you active working area clear of debris and rubbish that can easily cause trips and falls.
+And it also accomplishes a couple of things: it helps keep you active working area clear of debris and rubbish that can easily cause trips and falls.

 Here are a few strategic tips to make the work go smoother and reduce the amount of debris:

-Use a tarp to move lightweight bulky debris like leaves, weeds, and even brush.
+- Use a tarp to move lightweight bulky debris like leaves, weeds, and even brush.
 Use it to hold soil when digging a hole, to keep the grass clean.
 Use it to cover plants in the back of the truck when driving home from the nursery.

-Choose wisely between bulk and bagged mulch, soil, and stone.
+- Choose wisely between bulk and bagged mulch, soil, and stone.
 Buy bulk material when it can be dumped on the spot where it will be spread.
 Buy bagged material if it must be moved again after delivery.
 Both of these strategies will save time, work and money.

-Don’t send leaves to the landfill.
+- Don’t send leaves to the landfill.
 Mow small quantities into the lawn to provide a light dose of fertilizer for the grass and food for earthworms.
 Use a bagging mower or leaf shredding blower/vac to grind up fall leaves for use as mulch or add them to the compost pile.
 Till them into the vegetable garden before planting winter cover crops.